 “Touching the Mountain” is a place where you can help.
 If you’re new to the page please take a little time to read below to understand this is a place of story telling and engagement with other options too.
-As part of the evolution of Mission Leopard through the recently completed Lunar Year of the Tiger we’ve reintroduced image downloads to help educate as well as fund projects.
+As part of the evolution of Mission Leopard we’ve reintroduced image downloads to help educate as well as fund projects.
 Each image in the “Touching the Mountain” series has its own story and for as little as $10 you can make a difference.

 We have also introduced the option of one off contributions of an amount of your choice if you’d rather not purchase.
 That option is HERE with the funds going towards LeopardEye to help coexistence safety for both people and wildlife.
 You can also find out more about our other support developments such as Conservation Honey and Wild Leopard Coffee HERE.

 For image purchase and subscription options please scroll down.

-Jack Kinross writes about Asa, the Leopard of Hope, at the updates overview page HERE.
+Jack Kinross writes about Asa, the Leopard of Hope, at a page at Mission Leopard HERE.
 Asa can only be described as a special leopard, very much a motivator for Mission Leopard.
 There’s stories behind each of the images below and at the bottom of the page you can read how as little as $10 helps coexistence between people and leopards.